'Anaïs in Love' is an elder millennial fever dream

 • This movie has me re-reading "The Ravishing of Lol Stein," which I can't believe I felt "meh" about the first time around.

 • Valeria Bruni-Tedeschi has a new movie premiering at Cannes (that she wrote/directed).
-I haven't seen it yet, but look forward to watching.
+I haven't seen it yet, but I look forward to watching.
 For those interested in learning more about the history of women filmmakers at Cannes, I can't recommend Seventh Row's new podcast series highly enough.